GIS Clawback Calculator

 Should I use RRSP or TFSA if I expect to receive GIS?

-Definitely TFSA!
-RRSP withdrawals (including mandatory RRIF withdrawals) reduce GIS by 50%.
-TFSA withdrawals don't affect GIS at all.
-For low-income workers expecting GIS eligibility, TFSA contributions are far more valuable than RRSPs.
-Even if you get a small tax refund from RRSP contributions now, you could lose thousands in GIS benefits later.
+Definitely TFSA.
+RRSP and RRIF withdrawals count as income and reduce GIS; TFSA withdrawals don't affect GIS at all.
+For anyone expecting GIS eligibility, TFSA contributions are usually far more valuable, even allowing for a small RRSP refund now.

 Can I defer CPP to increase GIS?